Daniel Boulud: Restaurants

-In December 2008, after the departure of founding chef Rob Feenie, Boulud reopened Vancouver restaurants Lumière and Feenie's (renaming the latter "db Bistro Moderne," making it the sister restaurant to db Bistro Moderne in Manhattan).
-Boulud became the chef, consulting chef, and co-partner.
-The two restaurants were closed on 13 March 2011, two years after opening DBGB Kitchen & Bar, a Pan-European brasserie, in New York City.
-In 2009, Boulud also announced that he was looking to start his next venture in London.
+In 2009, Boulud opened DBGB Kitchen & Bar, a Pan-European brasserie, in New York City.
 Bar Boulud London opened on May 29, 2010, inside the Mandarin Oriental Hotel on Knightsbridge, becoming the first Boulud's restaurant in Europe.

-Daniel Boulud Brasserie closed on 4 July 2010, when Wynn chose not to renew the contract between Boulud & The Resort (see Wynn Las Vegas for more).
-In 2013, it was confirmed that the restaurant would re-open at The Venetian Hotel in Las Vegas in the Spring of 2014.
+2011 saw many new Boulud openings, including db Bistro & Oyster Bar at Marina Bay Sands in Singapore, a Maison Boulud in Ritz-Carlton Montreal, as well as Boulud Sud next to Bar Boulud, and Épicerie Boulud, a market/deli.
+In the following year, d|bar opened in the Four Seasons Hotel Toronto, The third location of Epicerie Boulud opened in the Oculus World Trade Center in November 2016.

-2011 saw many new Boulud openings, including a db Bistro Moderne at Marina Bay Sands in Singapore, a Maison Boulud in Ritz-Carlton Montreal, as well as Boulud Sud next to Bar Boulud, and Épicerie Boulud, a market/deli.
-In the following year, d|bar opened in the Four Seasons Hotel Toronto, while Bar Boulud Boston opened on 16 September 2014 inside the Mandarin Oriental Hotel Boston.
-The third location of Epicerie Boulud opened in the Oculus World Trade Center in November 2016.
+In April 2014, Boulud opened DB Brasserie at The Palazzo.
+It would close in January 2017 driven by differences in the imagined concept by Boulud versus what the hotel/casino desired.

 Around 2018, Boulud collaborated with a group of MIT entrepreneurs to create Spyce Kitchen, a robotic restaurant in Boston.
 He was responsible for the menu while the founders developed the technology.
-The restaurant serves bowl-based meals using healthy ingredients like grains, beans, and kale.
-The restaurant announced its closure on its Facebook page on 18th October 2021.
+Following over a billion dollar valuation, the restaurant announced its acquisition by Sweetgreen at the end of 2021.